 Another study using dogs found that adrafinil causes a long-lasting increase in high frequency brain activity (4).
 It is important to note in this study they used only a single dose and still found significant results.

+3Adrafinil may improve mood.
 Many people report an increase in mood associated with an increase in mental clarity.
-This same effect was found in a study where older dogs were given adrafinil and exhibited improved behaviour and general vigour (5).
+This same effect was found in a study where older dogs were given adrafinil and exhibited improved behavior and general vigor (5).
 This suggests that adrafinil may have some benefit in maintaining cognitive ability with age in humans (6).

-An interesting benefit of adrafinil noted in monkeys was the improvement in overall behaviour specifically at night.
+4Adrafinil may delay feelings of sleepiness and increase energy.
+An interesting benefit of adrafinil noted in monkeys was the improvement in overall behavior specifically at night.
 The use of adrafinil effectively doubled the monkey’s nocturnal activity (7).
-The monkeys did not exhibit normal nocturnal behaviour and acted similarly to how they would during the day (7).
+The monkeys did not exhibit normal nocturnal behavior and acted similarly to how they would during the day (7).
 This supports the notion that adrafinil delays feelings of sleepiness.

 Adrafinil seems to have a benefit of increasing physical energy as well as cognitive energy.
 In studies using rats, those given adrafinil had significantly increased locomotion and physical energy output (8).
 A similar result was observed in dogs, where they covered more ground and were more physically active but not noticeably more fatigued than the control group (9).